Freight Shipping from Cincinnati to Milwaukee

 How much does it cost to ship freight from Cincinnati to Milwaukee?

-Full truckload (FTL) rates from Cincinnati, OH to Milwaukee, WI currently range from $907-$1,118 for a standard dry van load over the 422-mile route.
+Full truckload (FTL) rates from Cincinnati, OH to Milwaukee, WI currently range $907-$1,118 (roughly $2.16-$2.66 per mile over 422 miles).
 LTL shipments typically cost $432-$759 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cincinnati to Milwaukee?

-Standard FTL transit from Cincinnati to Milwaukee is approximately 8 hrs by truck over 422 miles.
+Standard FTL transit from Cincinnati to Milwaukee is approximately 8 hrs by truck over 422 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Cincinnati to Milwaukee freight?